-- If you installed the MWTM software in the default directory, /opt, then the location of the file is /opt/CSCOsgm/properties/System.properties. - In Windows, if you installed the MWTM software in the default directory, C:\Program Files, then the location of the file is C:\Program Files\SGMClient\properties\System.properties.
+- If you installed the MWTM software in the default directory, /opt, then the location of the file is /opt/CSCOsgm/properties/System.properties. - If you installed the MWTM software in a different directory, then the file resides in that directory.